poetry & things

 I watch the clouds move on, and then once more the sun to come

-this sparkling desert is strewn with tiny diamond stones
+this sparkling desert strewn with tiny diamond stones

 the air hangs in petrichor, thick with chaparral